| Stave

 these young housekeepers are always nervous on such points, and

-like to see that everything is right.
+like to see that everything is right. `Fred.'

 said Scrooge.
+Dear

 heart alive, how his niece by marriage started.
 Scrooge had forgotten,